Unified bijections for planar hypermaps with general cycle-length constraints: Proof of Theorems and about the master bijection

 \begin{lem} Let $H\in\cHp$, and let $T=\Phi_+(H)$.
 Then $T$ is in $\cTp$, and $\Psi_+(T)=H$. \end{lem}

 \begin{proof} We have proved in Lemma~\ref{lem:iffp} that $T$ is a hypermobile.
 It remains to show that $\Psi_+(T)=H$.
 First of all, we claim that there exists a ``planar matching'' of the outer edges of the outerplanar map $\hT$ of $T$ such that gluing the outer edges of $\hT$ according to this matching yields $H$.
-Indeed to obtain the outerplanar map $\hT$ from $H$, one can apply the following operations illustrated in Figure~\ref{fig:open_into_cactus}: \begin{compactitem} \item[(i)] Replace each 1-way inner edge of $\Om$ by a pair of parallel 1-way edges, thereby creating a new face of degree $2$. \item[(ii)] For each 1-way edge $e$ with a new face on its right, detach from the origin $v$ of $e$ the sector between $e$ and the next 1-way edge incident to $v$ in counterclockwise order around $v$ (see Figure~\ref{fig:open_into_cactus}). \end{compactitem}
+Indeed to obtain the outerplanar map $\hT$ from $H$, one can apply the following operations illustrated on Figure~\ref{fig:open_into_cactus}: \begin{compactitem} \item[(i)] Replace each 1-way inner edge of $H$ by a pair of parallel 1-way edges, thereby creating a new face of degree $2$. \item[(ii)] For each 1-way edge $e$ with a new face on its right, detach from the origin $v$ of $e$ the sector between $e$ and the next 1-way edge $e'$ incident to $v$ in counterclockwise order around $v$; note that $e'$ has on its left either a new face or the outer face (see Figure~\ref{fig:open_into_cactus}). \end{compactitem}

 In order to prove that $\Psi_+(T)=H$ it remains to prove that the ``planar matching'' of the outer edges of $\hT$ giving $H$ corresponds to the cw-matching of these edges.
 This is essentially what property $(\spadesuit)$ in Lemma~\ref{lem:iffp} ensures.
 Indeed, consider a cw-outer edge $e'$ and a ccw-outer edge $e''$ of $\hT$ glued into an edge $e$ of $H$, and the sequence $e_1,e_2,\ldots,e_{n}$ of outer edges of $\hT$ appearing between $e'$ and $e''$ in clockwise order around the outer face of $\hT$.
 We need to prove that the sequence $e_1,e_2,\ldots,e_{n}$ is a parenthesis word (when cw-edges are interpreted as $a$'s and ccw-outer edges are interpreted as $\ba$'s).
 By the property $(\spadesuit)$ applied to $e$, all the outer edges $e_1,e_2,e_3,\ldots,e_n$ are glued into edges of $H$ which are \emph{inside} the cycle $C$ contained in $T\cup\{e^*\}$, hence they are all matched.
 Moreover, if $e_i$ and $e_j$ are matched into an edge $\tilde{e}$ of $H$, the property $(\spadesuit)$ applied to $\tilde{e}$ ensures that $i<j$ (since the cycle $\tilde{C}$ contained in $T\cup\{\tilde{e}^*\}$ lies inside $C$).
 Thus the sequence $e_1,e_2,\ldots,e_{n}$ is a parenthesis word.
 Therefore the ``planar matching'' of the outer edges of $\hT$ giving $H$ corresponds to the cw-matching of these edges, that is, $H=\Psi_+(T)$. \end{proof}